13 BEST Hikes in Yoho National Park

 Takakkaw Falls

-Its name even comes from the Cree word meaning “wonderful.”
+The name Takakkaw Falls even comes from the Cree word meaning “wonderful.”
 It’s a dizzying sight that can be seen throughout the valley, and it reaches its peak in the early spring/summer when the heavy snow begins to melt.
+Though it’s important to note that Tak Falls is only accessible when the Yoho Valley Road opens in Mid June.

 Burgess Shale Fossil Hike